[NEW] Introducing Inline Help to Clarify Backups and Migrations

-Unlike other backup plugins, Duplicator also provides a recovery point option.
-If your site experiences a catastrophic failure, you can use a recovery URL to restore your content.
+Unlike other backup plugins, Duplicator also provides a disaster recovery point option.
 This will rollback your site even if you can’t access your dashboard.

-Although you could create manual backups, this can take extra time and effort.
+Although you could continue manually backing up your site every time you need to, this can take extra time and effort.
 Instead of this hassle, consider setting up automatic backups.

 With Duplicator, you can schedule backups and then forget about them.
 To get started, find Duplicator Pro » Schedules » Add New:

 Then, name your backup schedule.
 For example, you might have one for weekly backups and another for monthly backups: